-On the day of the interview, there is also an opportunity to tour the medical school, talk with students, and sit in on classes if desired.
-Each applicant, who has been sent an interview invitation, and is applying through the regular MD program, is given two (2), 30-minute interviews.
-M.D./M.B.A., J.D. / M.D., and M.D./Ph.D. invited applicants are given three (3) interviews, two (2) for the medical school, and one (1) from the TTU Rawls College of Business, the TTU School of Law or the TTUHSC Graduate School of Biomedical Sciences (GSBS), respectively.
+On the day of the interview, there is also an opportunity to tour the medical school and talk with students.
+Each applicant, who has been sent an interview invitation, and is applying through the regular MD program, is given two (2), 30-minute interviews; by members of the Interview Committee.
+M.D./M.B.A., M.D./Ph.D FMAT or J.D./M.D. invited applicants are given at least three (3) interviews, two (2) for the medical school, and one (1) to two (2) from the Texas Tech University Rawls College of Business, the TTUHSC Graduate School of Biomedical Sciences (GSBS), the faculty from the FMAT program or the TTU School of Law, respectively.
 Additional interviews may be scheduled for dual degree applicants.

-After the interviews, the Admissions Committee considers the applicant's overall academic record, grade trends, healthcare exposure, extracurricular activities, MCAT results, pre-professional evaluations, impressions of interviewers, and any other pertinent information.
-Any applicant who is offered an acceptance to medical school will be given a time frame in which to accept or decline the offer online and in writing.
+After the interviews, the Selection Committee considers the applicant's entire application in a holistic review that includes: letters of evaluation, interviewer comments and scores and any other pertinent information.
+Any applicant who is offered an acceptance to medical school must accept or decline the offer in writing or by email.